wdev-rs/laravel-datagrid/README.md

 }
 ```

-Using the `query` method you can define what should be the base query for the DataGrid.
+Using the `fromQuery` method you can define what should be the base query for the DataGrid.
 It accepts a Laravel Query Builder object.
 The `column` method is used to define the columns of the DataGrid, the argument are as follows:
 - `id` - the name of the field in the database
 - `name` - the label which should appear in the DataGrid column header
 - `formatter` - optional, callable allows you to format the display of the column.
 As you can see from the above example
   probably the most elegant way to do this is to include a blade view and render it.
 - `width` - optional, the with of the column

+### Data sources
+You can create data grid from different data sources:
+- Eloquent queries - use the fromQuery() method
+- Collections - use the fromCollection() method
+- Arrays - use the fromArray() method

 When the DataGrid definition is ready, you can add it to the controller: